cslarsen/nash-cipher/README.md

 ---------------

 This version is just a transliteration of Rivest's Python code into C++.
 And it's not even optimized, either.
-But it's should be a nice starting point for people who want to play with it in C++.
+But it should be a nice starting point for people who want to play with it in C++.

 Compiling and running the test